 ||Low to medium

 ||Snorting, swallowing, injecting

 Ice or crystal usually have higher purity than speed, and for this reason it gives a stronger "high" and lasts longer.
-It also has more potent side effects during use and in the ‘comedown’ or ‘crash’ phase.
-There is greater potential for methamphetamine users to develop dependence (addiction), psychosis, as well as long-term physical and mental health problems.
+It also has stronger side effects while using and in the ‘comedown’ or ‘crash’ phase.
+There is greater potential for methamphetamine users to become dependent (addiction), develop psychosis, and suffer from long-term physical and mental health problems.